Dewoitine D.338: Design and development

 Assembly of the fuselage of a Dewoitine D.338 in 1934.
 Built in duralium, the aircraft differs from the earlier D.332 / D.333 by its round window in the cockpit.

 Dewoitine began a series of three-engined airliners with the Dewoitine D.332 of 1933, of which a single example was built, which was destroyed in a crash when returning from a record-breaking journey from Paris to Saigon.
-This was followed by three D.333s, which were heavier that the D.332 and carried more passengers, the first of which flew in January 1935.
+This was followed by three D.333s, which were heavier than the D.332 and carried more passengers, the first of which flew in January 1935.

 In 1933, work began on a derivative of the D.332 with a retractable undercarriage, the D.335, to meet the requirements of Air France and the Belgian airline SABENA, but the crash of the D.332 resulted in a redesign of the aircraft's structure being needed.
 Work on the D.335 was therefore suspended, with work on a new design for SABENA incorporating the required structural improvements, the D.338, beginning in 1934.
 Dewoitine could not meet the tight timescales required by SABENA, however, and the Belgian airline cancelled its order on 15 March 1935.
 Despite this setback, Emile Dewoitine decided to continue construction of the prototype D.338.

 Like the D.332 and D.333, the D.338 was a low-wing cantilever monoplane of all-metal construction.
 It was larger and heavier than the D.333, with wingspan increasing by 0.57 m and length by 2.93 m.
 The aircraft were powered by three 650 hp Hispano-Suiza 9V16/17 radial engines (license-built versions of the American Wright R-1820 Cyclone) driving constant-speed propellers.
 The mainwheels of the aircraft's retractable tailwheel undercarriage retracted into the engine nacelles, and were enclosed by streamlined fairings.
 When operating over short-range European routes, the aircraft could carry 22 passengers in two cabins.
 Passenger load dropped to 18 and 15 for medium range services in South America and to North Africa respectively, and to 12 passengers for services to the Far East, with six seats that could be converted into sleeping berths.

 The first prototype made its maiden flight in the hands of test pilot Marcel Doret on 9 August 1935.
 Initially, the prototype suffered from serious problems with longitudinal stability, and the aircraft was tested with several combinations of revised tail surfaces and fuselage–wing fairings before the problems were resolved.
 On confirmation of the D.338s satisfactory performance, a series of orders were placed by Air France and the French government, with 31 D.338s built in total.